woejefe/PiP_Video_Window/README.md

 You can use it as a monitor to see whats happening in on other devices/streams/ basically whatever you can pipe into a webcam input

+This is MUCH faster latency than the NDI version with the caveat of tying up the webcam input

 Currently need help on line 74 (should be easy just need to make a variable for the line "self.stream=VideoStream(0)") and also want to have a way to retry the connection on failing to get device